XRPLF/rippled/src/ripple/net/ShardDownloader.md

    file, or simply return if there are no more downloads to process.
-When `complete` is invoked with no remaining files to be downloaded, the handler and downloader are not destroyed automatically, but persist for the duration of the application to assist with graceful shutdowns by `Stoppable`.
+When `complete` is invoked with no remaining files to be downloaded, the handler and downloader are not destroyed automatically, but persist for the duration of the application to assist with graceful shutdowns.

 - `DatabaseBody`